zainabmelh/guide-articles/articles/Python/python-from-x-import-y/index.md

 ---
-title: "Python From X Import Y"
+title: Python From X Import Y
-parent: "python"
 ---
 If you have read the <a>`import statements`</a> wiki then you'd have seen me use this statement in one of the examples.
 Today, we'll try to understand what it does

 So picking up the same example: